cppeindhoven/code-of-conduct/README.md

-This repository contains the Eindhoven C++ meetup Code of Conduct is:
+This repository contains the Eindhoven C++ meetup Code of Conduct which is:

 * A set of rules regarding appropriate behavior and procedures for dealing with violations of those rules.